Data-drone/cde_data_ingest/README.md

 ## Developing Apps for Cloudera Data Engineering

 In CDE, an application is called a job.
-This takes the form of a main jar file or python script with attached resources <to flesh out>
+This takes the form of a main jar file or python script.
 Depending on which language you wish to use, the development setup will be slightly different.
 We will go through those at a high level later.

 For creating and managing jobs, you can interact with CDE via the UI or the CLI.
 We will mainly use the UI here.
 For instructions on setting up the CLI see: https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html